Keeping calm when stock markets fluctuate

-In light of coronavirus and recent market falls, the first piece of advice we’d give to ISA, pension or drawdown customers is not to panic.
+Investments can go down as well as up and you could get back less than you put in.
+In the event of investment market volatility, the first piece of advice we’d give to ISA, pension or drawdown customers is not to panic.
 It’s wise to consider taking action, but when it comes to investments, decisions made in haste and under stress are rarely good ones.

 These products are longer-term investments, meaning at least five years (and usually far more for pensions).
-So, recent stock market falls should be viewed against this long-term horizon.
+So, any investment market volatility should be viewed against this long-term horizon.
 It’s rarely wise to base long-term investment decisions on short-term market fluctuations.

 As well as not panicking, these are the five calm actions I would recommend to customers.